lieuwex/whapp-irc/README.md

 - joining chats;
 - converts names to irc safe names as much as possible;
 - receiving files, hosts it as using a HTTP file server;
+- receiving locations, will send a Google Maps link to the location;
 - receiving reply messages;
 - generating QR code;
 - saves login state to disk;